-The Culinary Arts, Baking and Pastry Arts, and Hospitality Management students offer dining experiences on most Thursdays in the fall and spring semesters.
-These lunches and dinners are staged by the students to gain real world experience while still in school.
-Meals are held in the Magnolia Building and Fernihurst Building dining rooms on the A-B Tech campus.
+The Culinary Arts, Baking and Pastry Arts, and Hospitality Management students offer public dining for lunch and dinner on most Thursdays in the fall and spring semesters.
 If you would like to receive the schedule and menus, please email reservations@abtech.edu.